LeeSinLiang/microGPT/README.md

 2. **Learning Playground:** Designed for individuals eager to delve into the world of AI, microGPT's architecture offers a unique opportunity to grasp the inner workings of generative models.
 It's a launchpad for honing your skills and deepening your understanding.

-3. **Experimentation Hub:** microGPT encourages experimentation with generative AI.
-Whether you're a researcher pushing boundaries or a developer crafting innovative solutions, microGPT invites you to explore the possibilities.

-4. **Small-Scale Powerhouse:** Beyond learning and experimentation, microGPT is a suitable option for small-scale applications.
+3. **Small-Scale Powerhouse:** Beyond learning and experimentation, microGPT is a suitable option for small-scale applications.
 It empowers you to integrate AI-powered language generation into projects where efficiency and performance are paramount.

 ## 🛠️ Empowerment Through Adaptability: